park-jsdev/bc-hiking/README.md

 The application was deployed on to Heroku for the dedicated server.

 ## Roadmap / TODO
+- Ratings system
+- Make hiking trail posts on main page same sized
-- Campground location with Google Maps
+- More Google Maps interactivity
+- Fuzzy Search
 - Authentication flash messages
 - Display time since post was created with Moment JS
 - Check users database from web client side as admin